Articles can be created and edited by TeamDynamix technicians with access to the knowledge base (KB).

 Links

 A link should make sense when read on its own, out of the context.
-Assistive technology can provide a list of links on the page, and users can choose from the list.
+This way, assistive technology can provide a list of links on the page, and users can choose from the list.

 Links should also follow the knowledge base standards: